mezbaul-h/june/README.md

-# kinkajou
+# june

-kinkajou is a fun and interactive command-line application that leverages the latest advancements in Speech-to-Text (STT), Large Language Models (LLM), and Text-to-Speech (TTS) technologies.
+june is a fun and interactive command-line application that leverages the latest advancements in Speech-to-Text (STT), Large Language Models (LLM), and Text-to-Speech (TTS) technologies.
 This playful assistant is designed to make your interactions more engaging and efficient.

 ### How It Works: